meenu-mathews/CinnamonCinemas/README.md

 # CinnamonCinemas
-This program is aiming to book seats at a cinema with 15 seats.
+This program aims to book seats at a cinema with 15 seats.

 No of rows = 3